Start TrialStart Free TrialStart Free TrialBook Your DemoSign In

 Follow this step by step guide to get 'logs' from your system to Logit.io:

-Step 1 - Confirm Google Compute Engine Logs
+Step 1 - Export Logs to Google Pub/Sub

-First, we need to ensure that you have Cloud Compute logs configured in Google Operations log viewer.
+Ensure that you have Cloud Compute logs configured in GCP.

 Read more about how to configure and export logs using the Google Operations Console